Savaed/modern-python/README.md

 1. Install cookiecutter CLI, e.g. using PIP: `pip install --user cookiecutter`,
 2. Navigate to the desired directory and run the `cookiecutter https://github.com/Savaed/modern-python.git` command.
 3. Go to the root of the project you created (the one where the *README.md* file is located) and run the bash script: `bash sanity-check.sh`.
-4. You should see plenty of console outputs, especially with **poetry install, loggin, and pre-commit stufs**.
+4. You should see plenty of console outputs, especially with **poetry install, loggin, and pre-commit stuffs**.
 5. If there are no errors, remove the *sanity-check.sh* script and check the generated files to make any necessary changes.

 ## Sample project structure
-The project tree created with `cookiecutter https://github.com/Savaed/modern-python.git`
+The default project created with `cookiecutter https://github.com/Savaed/modern-python.git`:

 ```
 sample_project/                 < Root directory (flat style)